neelabh0905/concourse-ci/README.md

 Go to ci folder in project, open pipeline.yml in any IDE.

-Update the fields, like github reppo path, docker hub repo path,username and password Once done then follow the below steps
+Update the fields, like github repo path, docker hub repo path,username and password Once done then follow the below steps

 => Go to ci folder in project, open terminal and execute `docker-compose up`.